CopperEgg/apidocs/revealmetrics/samples.md

 {% endhighlight %}

-###As an example, the following Store Sample JSON structure was captured using the CopperEgg-powershell scripts:
+###As an example, the following Store Sample JSON structure was captured using the Uptime Cloud Monitor-powershell scripts:

 {% highlight sh %}
 {